Approximate Boundary:

 Southern Section: 39.669185,-78.043357 to 39.669376,-78.040364 (997 ft)

-Licking Creek is a broad, fast running stream that starts at the bridge crossing over Pectonville Road and theoretically continues downstream to the western boundary of the Camp Harding Park.
+Licking Creek is a broad, fast-running stream that starts at the bridge crossing over Pectonville Road and theoretically continues downstream to the western boundary of Camp Harding Park.
 I say “theoretically” because there are emerging issues with public access.
-According to the DNR stocking information as published in 2011, access starts at the western edge of the Camp Harding Park and extends east, runs around the sharp corner and returns back west to the bridge crossing.
-Unfortunately, the large middle section may be off-limits to the public and that is why I list the more conservative boundaries above.
+According to the DNR stocking information published in 2011, access starts at the western edge of Camp Harding Park, extends east, runs around the sharp corner, and returns west to the bridge crossing.
+Unfortunately, the large middle section may be off-limits to the public, and that is why I have listed the more conservative boundaries above.

-In the northern section, there is a small two car turnout on the south side of the bridge with better parking across the bridge on the small dirt road that extends for most of the “new”, compressed public section.
-The road is narrow with limited ability to turn around at the end near the bridge.
+In the northern section, there is a small two-car turnout on the south side of the bridge with better parking across the bridge on the small dirt road that extends for most of the “new”, compressed public section.
+The road is narrow and cannot turn around at the end near the bridge.
 You should be prepared to back your vehicle out if there are other cars blocking access to the end.
 The only access to the creek is from the northern bank since the southern shore is a steep cliff face comprised of solid rock.
-There are two additional turnouts off Pectonville Road prior to reaching the “posted” sign that marks the end of the public section where the road turns north and moves away from the creek.
+There are two additional turnouts off Pectonville Road before reaching the “posted” sign that marks the end of the public section where the road turns north and moves away from the creek.

-In the southern section, the creek is the southern boundary of the Camp Harding Park.
+In the southern section, the creek is the southern boundary of Camp Harding Park.
 The park is open from the first Saturday in May through the last Sunday in October from 9 AM until sunset.
 Outside of the open season, the County permits walk-in access, but there is limited parking on the side of the road outside of the gate.
-The park includes pavilions, a playground, restrooms, picnic tables and everything else one would expect in a well developed and maintained public Park.
-Fishing can be problematic given the steep bank.
-At the western end, it is stark and precipitous with no opportunity to climb down safely to the water’s edge.
-Thankfully, the distance between water and the manicured lawn drops moving east.
-There is easy access to fish from the manicured lawn, shaded by the tall trees that line the shoreline, once you move away from the western boundary.
+The park includes pavilions, a playground, restrooms, picnic tables, and everything else one would expect in a well-developed and maintained public park.
+Fishing can be problematic, given the steep bank.
+At the western end, it is stark and precipitous, with no opportunity to climb down safely to the water’s edge.
+Thankfully, the distance between the water and the manicured lawn drops moving east.
+Once you move away from the western boundary, there is easy access to fish from the manicured lawn, shaded by the tall trees that line the shoreline.
 At the eastern end, there is a small trail that leads to the end of the public section.

 Of historical note is that the Park is named to commemorate the fact that President Warren G. Harding camped here in July 1921 with Thomas Edison, Henry Ford and Harvey Firestone.